-Looking forward, MCG plans to continue enhancing its use of QFM through building management system (BMS) integration, which will see the venue move away from preventative maintenance to a predictive maintenance model and more suited to the stop / start nature of the venue.
+Looking forward, MCG plans to continue enhancing its use of QFM through Building Management System integration, which will see the venue move away from preventative maintenance to a predictive maintenance model, which will be more suited to the stop / start nature of the venue.
 In addition the MCG plans greater leverage of QR codes and to redevelop how general users enter events into the system.